chanon-m/Measure-Call-Quality/README.md

 #How to run file

-* Download files on your server
+* Download files on your servers

 ```